POLICY INDEX

 INTERNET & ONLINE ACCESS POLICY

-Access to the EDUVISA Virtual University System (EVUS) (Student Dashboard, Course Catalogue, Study Manuals, Online Message Support and Module Tests) requires a correctly configured and functional internet data connection which can be operated via ADSL, Mobile Data (Cellphone) or WIFI connections.
-EDUVISA Graduate School of Management is unable to provide any guarantees about the levels (speed) of connectivity to the EDUVISA Virtual University System (EVUS) that may be impacted by your personal media device (mobile phone, router, data package etc), the service of your data service provider, power outages or Internet network connectivity.
-As a result, EDUVISA Graduate School of Management cannot accept any responsibility for any connectivity issues that students may experience.
-Students will be notified in advance of any maintenance downtime (not longer than 60 minutes) that may affect access to the EDUVISA Online Learner Management System once during a 6-month period.
+Access to the EduVisa Virtual University System (EVUS) (Student Dashboard, Course Catalogue, Study Manuals, Online Message Support and Module Tests) requires a correctly configured and functional internet data connection which can be operated via ADSL, Mobile Data (Cellphone) or WIFI connections.
+EduVisa Graduate School of Management is unable to provide any guarantees about the levels (speed) of connectivity to the EduVisa Virtual University System (EVUS) that may be impacted by your personal media device (mobile phone, router, data package etc), the service of your data service provider, power outages or Internet network connectivity.
+As a result, EduVisa Graduate School of Management cannot accept any responsibility for any connectivity issues that students may experience.
+Students will be notified in advance of any maintenance downtime (not longer than 60 minutes) that may affect access to the EduVisa Online Learner Management System once during a 6-month period.

 PAYMENT & REFUND POLICY

 • Please note that the registration and academic status will remain "inactive", "unenrolled" or "waitlisted" until payment has been verified by the financial institution.
 Access to the course material will only be made available to the student once payment has been confirmed by the financial institution.
-Any variance of this requirement shall be at the discretion of EDUVISA Graduate School of Management
+Any variance of this requirement shall be at the discretion of EduVisa Graduate School of Management.

 • Please note that at the time of registration, a student becomes liable for payment of the FULL COURSE FEE relevant to the specific academic year.